 SPACE NUCLEAR SYSTEMS

 Nuclear power sources have enabled or enhanced some of the most challenging and exciting space missions ever conducted.
-Since 1961, 47 radioisotope thermoelectric generators and 36 space nuclear reactors were successfully flown to provide power for 62 space systems.
+Since 1961, 48 radioisotope thermo-electric generators and 36 space nuclear reactors were successfully flown to provide power for 62 space systems.
 Yet, the future of nuclear technology for space exploration promises even more remarkable journeys and more amazing discoveries.

 We aim to develop R&D and design engineering activities in space nuclear systems and associated technologies as well as project management and research commercialization through spin-offs and joint-ventures.